FREE SHIPPING on orders of $85 or more

 Between the 17th and 20th centuries, hundreds of thousands of Europeans came to North America, and many Rhinelanders were among them.
 They had many various reasons for making the choice: to escape poverty and persecution, for adventure, and for the opportunity to own their own land.
 Ellis Island, one of the main American immigration centers, saw many settlers as they moved on to the states of Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, they found homes in Ontario, and on the great plains of the Midwestern provinces.
 The Salamone were among of the early German families that came to North America:

-Salamone Settlers in the United States in the 19th Century
+Salamone Settlers in United States in the 19th Century

-Salamone Settlers in the United States in the 20th Century
+Salamone Settlers in United States in the 20th Century